 Fix 6: Reinstall the Game

-If none of the above methods managed to correct this System Reboot Required Vanguard error, then a complete uninstall and then reinstall is the sole option left.
-A simple uninstall wouldn’t do the job, we will have to manually remove some of the remaining files from the C Drive as well.
+If none of the above methods managed to correct this System Reboot Required Vanguard error, then a complete uninstall and reinstall is the sole option.
+A simple uninstall wouldn’t do the job; we will have to manually remove some of the remaining files from the C Drive as well.
 Here is how it could be done.

 - First off, follow the general uninstallation method via the Control Panel.
 For that, search for Control Panel and then look for the Valorant app.
-Select it and click on Uninstall.
+Please select it and click on Uninstall.
 Do the same for Riot Vanguard as well.

 - Now head over to C > Program Files and see if there are any files related to both the above folders.
 If its there, delete them right away.